-During the last few years Dr. Tim Cacciatore and I have been giving workshops and webinars to help teachers explore the relevant contemporary science for Alexander technique (AT).
+During the last few years Dr. Tim Cacciatore and I have been giving workshops and webinars to help teachers explore the relevant contemporary science for Alexander Technique (AT).
 We delve into the wealth of scientific research from the last 30 years or so, including work on postural mechanisms, postural tone, balance, motor planning, motor learning, inhibition, and psychosomatic effects.
 Though there are many fundamental questions left unanswered by current science—the biomechanics of our body and the functioning of the nervous system are very complex—we can begin to build a framework of scientific ideas, based on current peer-reviewed scientific consensus, that can help us understand these benefits and experiences of AT.

-Many Alexander teachers know that some of our most common ways of explaining the Alexander technique rely on science from early last century, such as the work of Charles Sherrington and Rudolf Magnus on reflexes and George Coghill on the amblystoma salamander.
+Many Alexander teachers know that some of our most common ways of explaining the Alexander Technique rely on science from early last century, such as the work of Charles Sherrington and Rudolf Magnus on reflexes and George Coghill on the amblystoma salamander.
 Part of the purpose of our workshops is to show how this science is out-of-date and explore more current research.
 When we started teaching the workshops, we expected that some teachers would be resistant to giving up familiar explanations for why AT works.
 But on the whole, teachers have been eager to learn about more recent, relevant science.

 What has surprised us is a much more fundamental challenge: when we ask teachers to describe the phenomena they observe in teaching and learning AT, they have a hard time not offering explanations at the same time.
 In teaching, observation and explanation often go hand-in-hand.
 A student has an experience and wants to know why.
 Explanation is also important in marketing—prospective students want to know why AT works.
 In science, however, observation and explanation are distinct processes.
 Observation involves clearly describing phenomena, with or without measurement tools.
 Explanation is about building a theoretical model.
-Exploring the difference between observation and explanation—and noticing when the two get confused—is a useful challenge that can help us to thinking critically about AT and the science that can help us understand it.
+Exploring the difference between observation and explanation—and noticing when the two get confused—is a useful challenge that can help us to think critically about AT and the science that can help us understand it.

 Separating Observation from Explanation: